josep-prog/formative_introduction_blockchain/README.md

 ## **Current Limitations**

 Although the system demonstrates the main ideas required for the blockchain part of the assignment, it also has some limitations.
-The blockchain is currently stored only in memory, so the borrow and return records disappear when the program closes.
-The book and member registries are loaded from files, but the blockchain itself is not yet saved to a file.
-Therefore, the data persistence requirement is only partially implemented.
-The assignment lists file-based data persistence as one of its objectives.
+The blockchain is saved to data/chain.txt after every borrow or return and loaded again on start-up.
+The whole file is rewritten each time, which is fine for a small library but not for a large one.

 The program also does not currently have a login or role system.
 This means that anyone who can access the menu can perform the available operations.
-The signing key is also generated when the program starts and is not permanently stored.
-In addition, the blockchain validation function currently checks the hashes and the links between blocks, while signature checking is performed separately when records are viewed.
+The signing key is stored unencrypted in data/key.pem, so anyone who can read that file can sign new blocks.
+Both data/chain.txt and data/key.pem are listed in .gitignore and are not committed.

 Finally, the block structure allows an OVERDUE action, as described in the assignment, but the current program only creates BORROWED and RETURNED blocks.
 These are limitations of the current implementation rather than hidden features of the system.